Contact Us

 The gunwale-marking technique is a significant improvement over not measuring angles at all.
 But it isn’t an exact method.
 This is especially true in a narrow single when the finish-angle markings are out-of-sight, beneath the rower’s body.

-A previous post recommended marking gunwales to the stern of the desired angle.
+A previous post recommended marking gunwales 3 cm to the stern of the marked angle.
 There’s a reason for this.
 Methods, including the angle measurement tool use an oarlock pin's center to set catch and finish angles.
 The issue is that the oar, when placed in the oarlock, is not positioned at the center of the pin.

 53A5F149-66A9-4E60-9A0D-3AD0E03B6DFC_1_201_a.jpeg